Pre Admission Information

 Discharge & Review Appointment

-Prior to discharge, you will be given a Post Operative Information Sheet detailing your specific post-operative instructions and follow-up appointment.
-You will need to attend Mr Barnett’s rooms approximately 5-7 days after your surgery.
+Prior to discharge, Dr Barnett provides you with a post operative information sheet detailing specific instructions and follow-up appointments.
+You will need to attend Dr Barnett’s rooms approximately 5-7 days after your surgery.
 Pathology results will be available at this appointment.

 It is important to note that you must not drive, drink alcohol or operate heavy machinery during the first 24 hours after a general anaesthetic.

-Please note that Mr Barnett is available 24 hours on call and can be contacted via his rooms
+Please note that Dr Barnett is also available 24 hours on call.
+You can contact him via his rooms on (03) 9819 2031